-The Company will remain an emerging growth company until the earlier of (1) the last day of the fiscal year (a) following the fifth anniversary of the effectiveness of the Initial Public Offering, (b) in which we have total annual gross revenue of at least \$1.07 billion, or (c) in which we are deemed to be a large accelerated filer, which means the market value of our common stock that is held by non-affiliates exceeds \$700 million as of the prior June 30th, and (2) the date on which we have issued more than \$1.0 billion in non-convertible debt securities during the prior three-year period.
+The Company will remain an emerging growth company until the earlier of (1) the last day of the fiscal year (a) following the fifth anniversary of the effectiveness of the Initial Public Offering, (b) in which the Company has total annual gross revenue of at least \$1.235 billion, or (c) in which the Company is deemed to be a large accelerated filer, which means the market value of the Company's Common Stock that is held by non-affiliates exceeds \$700 million as of the prior June 30th, and (2) the date on which the Company has issued more than \$1.0 billion in non-convertible debt securities during the prior three-year period.

 Additionally, the Company is a "smaller reporting company" as defined in Rule 10(f)(1) of Regulation S-K. Smaller reporting companies may take advantage of certain reduced disclosure obligations, including, among other things, providing only two years of audited financial statements.
-We will remain a smaller reporting company until the last day of the fiscal year in which (1) the market value of our common stock held by non-affiliates equals or exceeds \$250 million as of the end of the prior June 30th, or (2) our annual revenues equaled or exceeded \$100 million during such completed fiscal year and the market value of our common stock held by non-affiliates exceeds \$700 million as of the prior June 30th.
+The Company will remain a smaller reporting company until the last day of the fiscal year in which (1) the market value of the Company's Common Stock held by non-affiliates equals or exceeds \$250 million as of the end of the prior June 30th, or (2) the Company's annual revenues equaled or exceeded \$100 million during such completed fiscal year and the market value of its Common Stock held by non-affiliates exceeds \$700 million as of the prior June 30th.